osmcode/osmium-tool/man/osmium-create-locations-index.md

 # DESCRIPTION

 Create an index of all node locations from the OSM-FILE in the file INDEX-FILE.

+If the INDEX-FILE exists, it will not be touched unless the **\--update/-u** option is used.

-This index will need about 8 * highest-node-id bytes on disk.
+Regardless of the size of the input file, this index will need about 8 * highest-node-id bytes on disk.
 For a current planet file this is more than 50 GBytes.

-If the INDEX-FILE exists, it will be updated.

 The index file format is compatible to the one created by "osmium add-location-to-ways -i dense_file_array,INDEX-FILE" and to the flatnode store created by osm2pgsql.

+When the input file is a full history file or a change file, the last location encountered in the file for any ID ends up in the index.
+Usually this will be the newest location (from the node with the highest version).

-This command will not work on full history files.
+This command will not work with negative node IDs.

 This commands reads its input file only once, so it can be streamed, ie. it can read from STDIN.